Yogurt is one of Britain's top 20 favourite foods, according to research published in the Telegraph.

 The American Kennel Club states that coconut oil contains anti-bacterial, anti-fungal and anti-viral components and is good for your dog in small quantities – too much can cause diarrhoea.

 Coconut oil can be found in the milk and flesh of coconuts.
-These are ingredients that you may find in coconut yoghurt.
+These are ingredients that you may find in coconut yogurt.

 However, both the American Society of Prevention of Cruelty to Animals (ASPCA) and the Royal Society of Prevention of Cruelty to Animals (RSPCA) New South Wales, Australia, state that coconut oil can cause diarrhoea and stomach upsets, and that coconut water contains potassium, which can also lead to health problems.

-We would recommend that before giving your dog coconut yoghurt, speak to your vet.
+We would recommend that before giving your dog coconut yogurt, speak to your vet.